minicstudio/lunar-hosted-payment/README.md

-# Lunar Stripe Payment Integration
+# Lunar Hosted Payment Integration

 ## Introduction
-This package provides a Stripe payment gateway integration for Lunar PHP.
-It allows you to handle payments seamlessly using Stripe's API, including creating payment intents and managing transactions.
+This package provides hosted payment gateway integration for Lunar PHP.
+It allows you to handle payments seamlessly using payment APIs like Stripe, including creating payment intents and managing transactions.

-This package provides a Stripe payment gateway integration for Lunar PHP.
-It allows you to handle payments using Stripe's API by creating payment sessions with customizable payloads, and retrieveing existing ones.

 ## Features
 - Stripe payment gateway integration